DRIVER-EU/java-test-bed-adapter/testbedadapter/README.md

 DEV_MODE, SEC_DEV_MODE, TRIAL_MODE
 NOTE: for SEC_DEV_MODE and for TRIAL mode a certificate located in the /config/cert directory has to be available

+## public getNewInstance for getting a new Adapter Singelton instance
+If you need to reset all consumer/producers you can request a complete clean new instance.

 ## send a message
 send an already into an AVRO Object structure converted message
 ### follwing methods are available